Skip to main content

 • Give it a title.

-• Select the initial topics or articles for the pathway by dragging-and-dropping topics and articles from the list into the 'Mandatory knowledge' and/or ‘Optional knowledge’ sections for the pathway.
+• Select the initial topics for the pathway by dragging-and-dropping topics from the list into the 'Mandatory knowledge' and/or ‘Optional knowledge’ sections for the pathway.
 You can also drag-and-drop to remove or reorder topics in the pathway.

 • Save your pathway by clicking the 'Create Pathway' button, and it's ready to go.